kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Attend previous release retro to capture feedback and incorporate it into next release cycle
 - Plan release schedule and milestones.
 Gather feedback as needed.
 - Make sure you have your shadows confirmed
-- Have a handover meeting with SIG Chairs and the outgoing lead to get credentials to SIG Release Zoom and any other needed permissions
-- Request edit access to the [Kubernetes Release Calendar][kubernetes-release-calendar] from the SIG Release Chairs

 ### Week 1